 As well as coaching clients face-to-face on relationship and intimacy issues, Susan is sex and relationship agony aunt for Fabulous Magazine, Britain’s biggest-circulation Sunday supplement and sex and relationships expert for Woman magazine.
 She was also named UK Dating Expert of the Year 2015 at the UK Dating Awards and a judge of the 2017 Awards.

 Susan is author of 22 books published in 33 countries and 24 languages.
 Her latest book, How to Choose a Partner, is based on the relationship course she co-wrote for the global self-development organisation The School of Life.
 Three of her books have been written for Relate and The Samaritans, with whom she has worked closely.
-In 2008 she also rewrote the classic book The Joy of Sex.
+In 2008 she also updated and partly rewrote the classic book The Joy of Sex.

 Susan is a regular presenter at international conferences and has also spoken several times at the Royal Society of Medicine on the links between relationships and health.
 She also uses her teaching experience in less formal contexts and is on the London faculty of The School of Life, where she designs, writes and delivers workshops on relationships and intimacy.

 Susan has written and commented for all major British Sunday and daily newspapers and websites plus several US and worldwide publications; she also comments regularly on radio and television and from 2008-2010 co-presented an agony phone-in programme for LBC.